-(2) New public charter schools which may begin educational instruction in any one (1) school year shall be subject to the following:
+(2) New public charter schools, which may begin educational instruction in any one (1) school year, shall be subject to the following:

 (c) To begin operations, a newly chartered public school must be authorized by no later than January 1 of the previous school year.

-(3) A public charter school may be formed either by creating a new public charter school or replicating an existing high-performing public charter school, which charter may be approved by any authorized chartering entity, or by converting an existing traditional public school to a public charter school, which charter may only be approved by the board of trustees of the school district in which the existing public school is located.
+(3) A public charter school may be formed either by creating a new public charter school or by replicating an existing high-performing public charter school, which charter may be approved by any authorized chartering entity, or by converting an existing traditional public school to a public charter school, which charter may only be approved by the board of trustees of the school district in which the existing public school is located.

 (4) No charter shall be approved under this chapter: